Cyclotron

-A cyclotron is a type of particle accelerator invented by Ernest O. Lawrence in 1929–1930 at the University of California, Berkeley, and patented in 1932.
+A cyclotron is a type of particle accelerator invented by Ernest Lawrence in 1929–1930 at the University of California, Berkeley, and patented in 1932.
 A cyclotron accelerates charged particles outwards from the center of a flat cylindrical vacuum chamber along a spiral path.
 The particles are held to a spiral trajectory by a static magnetic field and accelerated by a rapidly varying electric field.
 Lawrence was awarded the 1939 Nobel Prize in Physics for this invention.

 The cyclotron was the first "cyclical" accelerator.
-The primary accelerators before the development of the cyclotron were electrostatic accelerators, such as the Cockcroft–Walton accelerator and Van de Graaff generator.
+The primary accelerators before the development of the cyclotron were electrostatic accelerators, such as the Cockcroft–Walton generator and the Van de Graaff generator.
 In these accelerators, particles would cross an accelerating electric field only once.
 Thus, the energy gained by the particles was limited by the maximum electrical potential that could be achieved across the accelerating region.
 This potential was in turn limited by electrostatic breakdown to a few million volts.
 In a cyclotron, by contrast, the particles encounter the accelerating region many times by following a spiral path, so the output energy can be many times the energy gained in a single accelerating step.

-Cyclotrons were the most powerful particle accelerator technology until the 1950s, when they were superseded by the synchrotron.
-Despite no longer being the highest-energy accelerator, they are still widely used to produce particle beams for nuclear medicine and basic research.
-As of 2020, close to 1500 cyclotrons were in use worldwide for the production of radionuclides for nuclear medicine.
+Cyclotrons were the most powerful particle accelerator technology until the 1950s, when they were surpassed by the synchrotron.
+Nonetheless, they are still widely used to produce particle beams for nuclear medicine and basic research.
+As of 2020, close to 1,500 cyclotrons were in use worldwide for the production of radionuclides for nuclear medicine and ultimately, for the production of radiopharmaceuticals.
 In addition, cyclotrons can be used for particle therapy, where particle beams are directly applied to patients.